alelasantillan/Image-Classification-on-AWS-using-SageMaker-and-s3/README.md

 # Image Classification on AWS using SageMaker and s3
-## Project 3 AWS Machine Learning Engineer Nanodegree Program (2021-2022)
+## Udacity Project 3: AWS Machine Learning Engineer Nanodegree Program (2021-2022)

 The present work consists in taking a large datafile of dog images classified by breed and construct a model to be able to predict the breeds of dogs on the test file.